Master of Physiotherapy Practice

 Bachelor's degree completed within the past five years with a minimum Weighted Average Mark (WAM) of 65 percent.
 Applicants who completed their degree more than 5 years ago may be considered on the basis of postgraduate study and/or relevant work experience.
 Applicants must also have completed tertiary-level subjects in regional musculoskeletal anatomy (upper and lower limb, pelvis, spine and thorax, head and neck), neuroanatomy, physiology (including exercise physiology) and biomechanics.
 Completed tertiary-level subjects in pathophysiology, psychology, pharmacology, evidence-based practice, research methods or statistics, determinants of health, human movement, communication or education are also desirable.

 Physiotherapists are employed in a wide variety of settings, including private practice, general hospitals, rehabilitation centres, community health centres, industrial clinics and specialist centres.
-Physiotherapists are also involved in movement rehabilitation, ergonomics and the management of healthcare organisations.
-You may also work in education and clinical research.
+Opportunities also exist in physiotherapy education and in research.

 The Master of Physiotherapy Practice is accredited by the Australian Physiotherapy Council.
 Graduates of the Master of Physiotherapy Practice may be eligible to apply for registration with the Physiotherapy Board of Australia.
 Professional registration may be subject to additional or ongoing requirements beyond completion of the degree.
 Please contact the relevant professional body for details.